bhb603/brianbuchholz.com/index.md

 I'm a software engineer in New York.

-I work at [Codecademy](https://codecademy.com) helping to build the online platform where millions of people learn to code.
+I work at [Codecademy](https://codecademy.com) developing the platform where millions of people learn to `code`.

 Links:
 - [GitHub](https://github.com/{{ site.github_username }})